metaseed/metaGo/src/metaJump/README.md

 4. repeat 1-3 to adjust your current selection.
 > at any time press <kbd>ESC</kbd> to cancel, or press <kdb>Backspace</kbd> to do step cancel to re-input last typed character

 > support to do multiple selections,

+> selection is always the range from the active cursor to the target location

 ![MetaGo.MetaJump](https://github.com/metaseed/metaGo/blob/master/src/metaJump/images/metago.jump.gif?raw=true)